Structural models for policy-making: Coping with parametric uncertainty: Introduction

 \section{Introduction}

-Structural microeconometricians rely on parameterized computational models that assist in the investigation of economic mechanisms, predict the impact of proposed policies, and inform optimal policy-making \citep{Wolpin.2013}.
+Structural microeconometricians use highly parameterized computational models to investigate economic mechanisms, predict the impact of proposed policies, and inform optimal policy-making \citep{Wolpin.2013}.
 These models represent deep structural relationships of theoretical economic models invariant to policy changes \citep{Hood.1953}.
-The uncertainties involved in such an analysis are ubiquitous \citep{Saltelli.2020}.
-All models are misspecified, there are numerical approximation errors in the implementation, and its parameters are uncertain.
-A proper accounting of uncertainty is a prerequisite for using computational models in decision-making in most disciplines \citep{Council.2012}, numerous textbook treatments exist \citep{Smith.2014}, and the required massive parallel computing infrastructure is readily available \citep{Dongarra.2012}.
-Economists can contribute decision theory as a toolkit for the systematic treatment of uncertainty in policy-making \citep{Manski.2013}.\\
+The sources of uncertainty in such an analysis are ubiquitous \citep{Saltelli.2020}.
+For example, models are often misspecified, there are numerical approximation errors in their implementation, and model parameters are uncertain.
+Therefore, most disciplines require a proper account of uncertainty before using computational models to inform decision-making \citep{Council.2012,SAPEA.2019}.\\

-When using estimated structural microeconometric models for policy advice, however, we ignore parametric uncertainty.
-Instead, we conduct an as-if analysis where the point estimates serve as a stand-in for the true parameters.
-We study the implications of our models at the point estimates \citep{Eisenhauer.2015b,Adda.2017,Blundell.2016,Eckstein.2019} and rank competing policy proposals based on the point predictions \citep{Cunha.2010,Todd.2006,Blundell.2012}.
-In their handbook article, \citet{Keane.2011d} state that they are unaware of any work that has ever reported the distribution of policy simulations that account for parametric uncertainty.
+The following study focuses on parametric uncertainty in structural microeconometric models that are estimated on observed data.
+Researchers often do not account for parametric uncertainty and conduct an as-if analysis in which the point estimates serve as a stand-in for the true model parameters.
+They then continue to study the implications of their models at the point estimates \citep{Adda.2017,Blundell.2016,Eckstein.2019,Eisenhauer.2015b} and rank competing policy proposals based on the point predictions alone \citep{Blundell.2012,Cunha.2010,Gayle.2019,Todd.2006}.
+In fact, \citet{Keane.2011d} states in their handbook article that they are unaware of any applied work that reports the distribution of policy predictions under parametric uncertainty.
 To the best of our knowledge, this statement remains true more than a decade later.
-Consequently, we accept fragile findings as facts, do not identify gaps in our knowledge, ignore the trade-off between model complexity and prediction uncertainty, and do not properly frame policy-advice as a decision problem under uncertainty.\\
+Consequently, economists risk accepting fragile findings as facts, ignoring the trade-off between model complexity and prediction uncertainty, and neglecting to frame policy advice as a decision problem under uncertainty.\\